Work Productivity Tips Anyone Can Master

 - If you’re in a workplace environment, try taking coffee breaks or your lunch hour in an unused conference room, quiet lobby area, or outdoor space that’s rarely used

 The key here is to get creative and look for peaceful areas to concentrate that you haven’t thought of before.
 You may want to tour your workplace or building with fresh eyes in search of that perfect spot no one uses.
+This is one of the most basic productivity tips…but it really works!

 - Ask a close friend or neighbor if you can work at their house while they’re away (I used to get a year of homeschool planning in while my best friend was away for a long weekend)